 The prerequisites in terms of high school course work are the same as for applying to the P.C.
 Rossin College of Engineering or the College of Business and Economics.
 The standards for admission will, however, be higher due to the rigorous nature of the program, and its honors status.

 Yes.
 The primary purpose for requiring a summer internship is to ensure that all IBE students will have industrial experience as well as the opportunity to apply their integrated business and engineering coursework to real world problems.
 Clearly, the co-op programs provide students with that same experience and opportunity.

 We expect to enroll approximately 50 students each year.
 Our steady-state goal is a total enrollment of 200 IBE scholars, 50 in each class.

-The two Co-Directors of the IBE Honors Program (Prof. Buell and Prof. Storer) will serve as advisors for the program.
-Prof. Storer comes from the Department of Industrial and Systems Engineering and Prof. Buell from the Department of Finance and Law.
+The two Co-Directors of the IBE Honors Program (Prof. Kish and Prof. Storer) will serve as advisors for the program.
+Prof. Storer comes from the Department of Industrial and Systems Engineering and Prof. Kish from the Department of Finance and Law.
 Each has experience in both business and engineering.
 Additionally, once you declare a major in an engineering or business area, you will receive a new advisor in that concentration.
 Each IBE student would work closely with his or her advisor to plan their course schedules and the careers after graduation.